-Note: If you have both installed and you want to use a specific one then set the environment variable QT\API to either "pyqt" or "pyside".
+Note: If you have both installed and you want to use a specific one then set the environment variable QT_API to either "pyqt" or "pyside".
 This is the same procedure as for Matplotlib.

-1.2.2 Gtk
+1.2.2 GTK

-Ginga can use either Gtk 2 (with pygtk) or Gtk 3 (with gi).
-(If you have an older version of pycairo package, you may need to install a newer version from pycairo repository).
+Ginga can use GTK 3 (with gi).
+(If you have an older version of pycairo package, you may need to install a newer version from pycairo).